Laura-LM/Laura-LM/README.md

 - 👯 I’m looking to collaborate on Frontend-Web projects.
 - ❤️ I love Creating websites and  optimizing web pages.
 - 🎿 Outside of coding, I enjoy reading Webtoons, playing games, and watching K-dramas.
-- ✨ “If you can imagine it, you can program it.
+- ✨ If you can imagine it, you can program it.
 ```

 <p align = "center">